dtyryshkin7/codetober-third/Challenges/Challenge-01.md

 - You repo has a folder containing as many .tf files as you have team members.
 - The .tf files contain infrastructure configuration (RG,VNET,VM) belonging to respective member
 - provider.tf defined only once.
+- Terraform is initialized in your group folder

 [Home](../README.md) - [Next Challenge >](Challenge-02.md)